 Thailand’s capital city is known for its many shrines and vibrant street-life.
 Bangkok welcomes more visitors than any other city in the world, and it’s not hard to imagine why!
 With so much to offer, this thriving city is sure to satisfy everyone’s taste.

-Visit the many temples and shrines or take a longtail boat through the floating market.
+Visit the many temples and shrines or take a wander through the busy locals markets.
 Taste the delicious street food or make a reservation at one of the many rooftop restaurants with a view.

 If you’re visiting to experience the incredible nightlife scene, you’re sure to be in for a treat.
 Bangkok’s nightclubs, cabarets, and red-light districts have so much to offer.

-If you’re trying to figure out how many days to spend in Bangkok, a weekend is more than enough time to explore the best parts of the city, and learn about their interesting culture.
+If you’re trying to figure out how many days to spend in Bangkok, a weekend is more than enough time to explore the best parts of the city, and learn about its fascinating culture at the same time.

 If you’re spending a weekend in Bangkok, you’re in for a treat!

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.